Ollech & Wajs

 I can only describe this as design archaeology... even paleontology.

-I was brought on after someone else left this project early on, working with Design Director Andy Lockley, of agency Somehwhere Up North - designing a hundred page book documenting the history of the Ollech & Wajs (OW) brand, and its cult watches.
+I was brought on after someone else left this project early on, working with Design Director Andy Lockley, of agency Somewhere Up North - designing a hundred page book documenting the history of the Ollech & Wajs (OW) brand, and its cult watches.
 A first for the company and an important one.

 This brand mark history is a key moment in the book; the first time OW have a document revealing the history of their brand mark over time.